-Are you always worried that you’re on the verge of getting sick?
+Are you always worried that you or your child are on the verge of getting sick?

 Every little ache, pain, and weird-looking spot sends you running to your laptop, where you sit and search for what your symptoms might mean.
 Before you know it, hours have passed, and you’ve got yourself convinced that you’re developing a chronic illness and need to head to the hospital, stat.

-Perhaps your family and friends try to reassure you that everything is fine, but you can’t help but stay awake at night and worry that you’re genuinely ill.
+Perhaps your family and friends try to reassure you that everything is fine, but you can’t help but stay awake at night and worry that you’re genuinely ill or that your child has something serious.

-If this sounds familiar to you, you might already be wondering if you’re a hypochondriac.
+If this sounds familiar to you, you might already be wondering if you have Illness Anxiety Disorder (Hypochondria).
 You want to stop feeling so anxious, but you can’t do it on your own, and you don’t know where to turn.
 Here are a few tips for seeking hypochondriac help.

 Maybe you woke up with a cold, you feel a bit nauseous, or you’ve had a bad headache all day.
 If you’re a hypochondriac, your first move might be consulting Google to see what these minor symptoms could add up to.
 But spending too much time online, especially on medical forums, can leave you worrying about all kinds of illnesses.